How to get a cannabis license in Zimbabwe with GrowerIQ

 It’s estimated that cannabis can be sold at $25 per kilogram, which is approximately 5-6 times more than what a good tobacco crop can cost.
 So cannabis farming is very lucrative in Zimbabwe, despite the immense set-up costs.
 A Zimbabwe-based farmer named Nyanungo recently acquired his cannabis license in 2020, and as of 2022, he is already expecting to earn $2.5 million in profit from their first harvest alone.

-Many farmers such as Nyanungo are taking advantage of this cash crop by using financing from foreign companies, who also benefit by taking part in the harvest profits.
+Many farmers, such as Nyanungo, are taking advantage of this cash crop by using financing from foreign companies, who also benefit by taking part in the harvest profits.

 Closing Thoughts on Getting a Cannabis License in Zimbabwe